inno-devops-labs/F23-intro-course-labs/lab6/DiskSpaceAnalysis.md

 ```
 Observations: CleanMyMac application is the most CPU-intensive at the moment on my laptop, while Google Chrome has a high memory usage.
+Alternatively, `htop --sort-key=PERCENT_MEM` or `htop --sort-key=PERCENT_CPU` command can be used, it is a bit more user-friendly.